 In the case of the resin being scratched, we stand ready to refinish the ring (refurbishment).

 Hardwood is available as an inlay or sleeve in any metal, either contemporary or precious.
 Wood inlays start at 3mm, as anything smaller than this would be both too brittle and too small to highlight the wood.
 Wood sleeves are now available on basic styles, rings with carvings and rings with precious metal inlays.
-Choose from any one of our popular styles or design your own hardwood ring with our ring builder.
+Choose from any one of our popular styles or design your own hardwood ring with our ring design engine.

 Inlays and sleeves are protected from water and wear with a resin layer, which seals the wood from moisture.
 However, it is recommended to avoid prolonged exposure to water and chemicals and these rings should be removed during harsh activities or in environments that would be potentially damaging to the wood.
 The delicate nature of natural wood means taking extra care in choosing when to wear your wood ring to protect it well.